AdaptiveThinking/osb-lbaas/README.md

 ---

-## Delete Certifications
+## Delete Certificate

-Delete the certification and private key data for your LBaaS.
+Delete the certificate and private key data for your LBaaS.

 ### Request